kdl-org/kdl/SPEC.md

 more [Nodes](#node), separated by newlines and whitespace, and eventually terminated by an EOF.

-All KDL documents should:

-* Be UTF-8 encoded
-* Ignore UTF-8 byte order marks ("BOM") anywhere in the file, even when it's not the first set of bytes in a stream.
-* Conform to the specifications in this document.
+All KDL documents should be UTF-8 encoded and conform to the specifications in this document.

 #### Example